IgniteUI/igniteui-docfx/en/components/grids_templates/multi_row_layout.md

 ### Multi Row Layout

-Multi Row Layout boosts the rendering capabilities of a grid.
-It allows positioning and sizing the columns in a more powerful and flexible way.
-They can span on multiple rows and columns.
+Multi Row Layout boosts the rendering capabilities of a `igxGridComponent`.
+The feature allows positioning and sizing the columns in a more powerful and flexible way.
+The column fields can span on multiple rows and columns.

 #### Demo